FREQUENTLY

 Can my player be drafted if they are also considering playing internationally?

 • Any college player can be drafted by the league.
-If drafted, they can either sign a contract with the Pro Volleyball Federation or choose to play outside the country for an international club.
+If drafted, they can either sign a contract with the Major League Volleyball or choose to play outside the country for an international club.
 If the player has college eligibility remaining, they may choose to return to school.

 What does the draft look like?

 • The draft will be conducted much like other professional team drafts.
-Pro Volleyball Federation held a five-round draft in 2024, with eight teams having the opportunity to select a player in each round (40 players total).
+Pro Volleyball Federation held a five-round draft prior to the 2025 season, with eight teams having the opportunity to select a player in each round (40 players total).
 There is a time-limit for teams to draft players each round in which they pick.
 Draft picks as well as drafted players can be traded either before or after the selection is made.
 Coaches will be in touch with players and their coaches before the draft to determine an athlete’s interest in playing in the league.

 What is the best way to prepare my players to be drafted?